Raju Chalwadi

 About Me

 I am an ethnographer, teacher and writer, and my work focuses on investigating urban life in Mumbai city.
-I recently defended my PhD dissertation in the Humanities and Social Sciences Department at IIT Bombay, India.
-For my doctoral thesis, I used a mixed-methods approach to investigate the urban career and everyday politics of a Dalit community in Mumbai.
+I currently work as a Research Associate with the New Political Economy Initiative, Centre for Liberal Studies at IIT Bombay.
+In September 2024, I defended my PhD dissertation in the Humanities and Social Sciences Department at IIT Bombay.
+For my doctoral thesis, I used a mixed-methods approach to investigate the urban history and everyday politics of a Dalit (Valmiki) community in Mumbai.
 For the academic year 2022-2023, I was awarded the Fulbright-Nehru Doctoral Fellowship to write my dissertation at the University of California, Santa Cruz, CA. I am currently working on a book manuscript tentatively titled "How do Stigmatised Communities Make Cities?
 An Ethnography of the Spatial and Cultural Politics of Valmikis in Mumbai".
-My book project promises to bring a fresh perspective on Dalit's engagement with the caste question in urban South Asia, showing how Dalits mobilise caste in their project of urban citizenship.
-I was born and brought up in Mumbai.
-I was fascinated by the city life and the possibilities it offers to its inhabitants.
-How do urban poor living across Mumbai’s low-income settlements cement their relationship with the city?
-This question remained central to me, and I began my research career with Mumbai as my field.
-My research broadly falls under the discipline of Urban Anthropology.
-At the broader theoretical plane, I wish to enrich our understanding of how cities and communities co-constitute each other.
+My book project promises to bring a fresh perspective on Dalit engagement with the caste question in urban South Asia, showing how Dalits mobilise caste in their project of urban citizenship.
+My research falls under the discipline of Urban Anthropology and at the broader theoretical plane, I wish to enrich our understanding of how cities and communities co-constitute each other.

 My Work